Sergei Bondarchuk

 Bondarchuk's work won him numerous international accolades.
-His epic production of Tolstoy's War and Peace won Bondarchuk, who both directed and acted in the leading role of Pierre Bezukhov, the Golden Globe Award for Best Foreign Language Film (1968), and the Academy Award for Best Foreign Language Film in 1968.
+War and Peace won Bondarchuk, who both directed and acted in the leading role of Pierre Bezukhov, the Golden Globe Award for Best Foreign Language Film (1968), and the Academy Award for Best Foreign Language Film in 1968.
 He was made both a Hero of Socialist Labour and a People's Artist of the USSR.

-Early life
+Early life and education

-Sergey Bondarchuk was born in the village of Bilozerka (now in Kherson Raion, Kherson Oblast of Ukraine) on September 25, 1920 in the family of peasants Fyodor Petrovich and Tatyana Vasilievna (nee Tokarenko).
-The paternal grandfather was ethnically Bulgarian Pyotr Konstantinovich Bondarchuk, the grandmother was ethnically Serbian Matryona Fyodorovna Sirvulya.
-At the time of childbirth, the father was serving in the Red Army, the mother, being a deeply religious person, named her son in honor of Sergius of Radonezh and baptized him in the Annunciation Monastery near Kherson.
-Sergei Bondarchuk spent his childhood in the cities of Yeysk and Taganrog, graduating from the Taganrog School Number 4 in 1938.
+Sergei Fyodorovich Bondarchuk was born in the village of Bilozerka (now in Kherson Raion, Kherson Oblast, Ukraine) on September 25, 1920, in the family of Orthodox Christian peasants Fyodor Petrovich and Tatyana Vasilievna (nee Tokarenko).
+His paternal grandfather, Pyotr Konstantinovich Bondarchuk, was ethnically Bulgarian, the grandmother, Matryona Fyodorovna Sirvulya, was Serbian.
+At the time of his birth, his father was serving in the Red Army.
+His mother, being a deeply religious person, named her son in honor of Sergius of Radonezh and baptized him in the Annunciation Monastery near Kherson.

+Bondarchuk spent his childhood in the cities of Yeysk and Taganrog, graduating from the Taganrog School Number 4 in 1938.
 His first performance as an actor was onstage of the Taganrog Theatre in 1937.
-He continued studies in the Rostov-on-Don theater school (1938–1942).
+He continued studies at the Rostov College of Arts (1938–1942).

 After his studies, he was conscripted into the Red Army during World War II against Nazi Germany.
-He was decorated for his courage in battles and was discharged with honors in 1946.
+Bondarchuk took part in the initial stage of the Battle of the Caucasus, then was reorganized into the Don Front.
+From October 19 to December 8, 1942, he fought at Stalingrad, took part in Operation Uranus.
+He was decorated for his courage in battle and was discharged with honors in 1946.